tyronebj/espa-surface-reflectance/lasrc/README.md

 1. Modified the LaSRC executable to work with Sentinel-2 products.
 2. Added Sentinel-2 support to the do\_lasrc.py and surface\_reflectance.py scripts.
 3. Fixed a bug in the lat/long code when identifying the center of the pixel.
 This may have a slight affect on the Landsat-8 results.
+4. Copy the level-1 filenames for each of the reflectance bands to the level-2 bands for provenance of the old filenames, given that Sentinel-2 files are renamed in ESPA.